Without data analysis, BI is pointless

 Be surprised by zero data

 Van Beek, in turn, is very keen on so-called zero data analysis, which is based on data that is not in your database.
 “Find out why customers didn’t buy a good product from you, while they did buy it elsewhere.
-Compare those segments and voila you have an almost ready-made action plan for your account managers.
+Compare those segments and voilà you have an almost ready-made action plan for your account managers.
 I have very good experiences with that.
 Also, within the realm of Artificial Intelligence, I’m coming across data analysis techniques that are very powerful.

 With AI you can largely automate away the analysis function in your organization.

-Then ensemble learning, the random forest algorithm, neural networks and techniques such as stacking, bagging and boosting come into the picture.
+Then ensemble learning, the random forest algorithm, neural networks, and techniques such as stacking, bagging, and boosting come into the picture.
 This is a hugely interesting development.
 Incidentally, you will still need data-aware employees.
 Let there be no misunderstanding about that.
 But the onerous task of making every employee data-literate feels a lot lighter then.”

 A selection of our customers